Ciechanowiec: History

 In the era of the partitions, Ciechanowiec was passed onto Prussia, and after the Congress of Vienna to the Russian Empire.
-Later the city was divided into two parts: right bank (called New Town or "Polish section"), was part of the Polish Kingdom and the left bank Old Town ("Rus section") in Russia.
-As a result of the November and January Uprisings, the right bank of Ciechanowiec lost the city rights in 1870.
-At the end of the nineteenth century, the textile industry rapidly developed in the city.
+Later the town was divided into two parts: right bank (called New Town or "Polish section"), was part of the Polish Kingdom and the left bank Old Town ("Rus section") in Russia.
+As a result of the November and January Uprisings, the right bank of Ciechanowiec lost the town rights in 1870.
+At the end of the nineteenth century, the textile industry rapidly developed in the town.
 Ciechanowiec was also very popular for various horse fairs.
 Significant damage from the times of World War I and the Polish–Soviet War were slowly repaired in the interwar period.

 Before the beginning of World War II, 55% of the town's inhabitants were Jews.
-At that time the city was known to a large number of workshops, mainly Jewish.
+At that time the town was known to a large number of workshops, mainly Jewish.
 In 1938, the left bank of Ciechanowiec (then located in the district of Bielsko) was attached to the right part of the town (on the status of the settlement), previously located in the district of Wysokomazowieckie (in the municipality of Klukowo).